 Having the same keyword for two distinct extensions is not possible, especially if they belong to different categories, as this would lead to ambiguities in the parser.

-It is advised to prefix the keyword with the plug-in that registers it, for example \wp::strategy, by doing this, one assures that when the plug-in that registers the extension is not available, the extension will be ignored (with a warning) and the parsing will continue.
+Moreover, when writing extended ACSL annotations, it is advised to prefix the keyword with the plug-in that registers it, for example \wp::strategy.
+By doing this, one ensures that when the plug-in that registers the extension is not available, the extension will be ignored (with a warning) and the parsing will continue.
+Note however that the plug-in name is not part of the extension name, so that two different plug-ins cannot register an extension with the same keyword.

-Once an extension is registered a clause of the form kw el,...,en;, where each ei can be any syntactically valid ACSL term or predicate, will be treated by the parser as belonging to the extension kw.
+Once an extension is registered with keyword kw, a clause of the form kw e1,...,en;, where each ei can be any syntactically valid ACSL term or predicate, will be treated by the parser as belonging to the extension kw.